Testing Tropical Pastures in

 Henty 2 PDS Investigating the performance of a Premier Digit and Serradella pasture as a companion species to determine its role in supporting the feed base via dry matter production.

-What We've seen so far
+What we've seen so far

 • Tropical pasture species can be good options for livestock maintenance and growth over summer.